 Mason Park Medical Clinic is here for you

-If you need a primary care physician, then you’ve come to the right place.
-Dr. Quyen Trinh, DO, is committed to helping every patient stay healthy and maintain a good quality of life.
+If you need a Houston primary care physician, then you’ve come to the right place.
+Dr. Quyen Trinh, an osteopathic doctor in Katy, TX, is committed to helping every patient stay healthy and maintain a good quality of life.
 At Mason Park Medical Clinic, our patients’ healthcare is our top priority.

 Call us at (281) 646-0740 to schedule an appointment, or if you prefer, you can schedule an appointment online now.
 For your convenience, we also provide telehealth and telemedicine options as well as COVID-19 antibody testing.